imgladnotu/login-manager/README.md

 # Modified login-manager to suit personal needs
-used code snippets from https://github.com/FascodeNet/lightdm-webkit2-theme-alter to restore/add basic background image functionality.
+used code snippets from https://github.com/FascodeNet/lightdm-webkit2-theme-alter to restore/add basic background image functionality. just replace `test.jpg` on line 12 of theme.css and place image in /images and `test2.jpg` on line 10 of splashscreen.css, also place image in /images

 # DEPRECATED
 This project will no longer be supported as the dependencies have been abandoned.